Tavistock: Sport

-Tavistock has one senior football team, Tavistock A.F.C. and two junior football teams, Tavistock Town and Tavistock Thistles.
+Tavistock has one senior football team, Tavistock A.F.C. and two junior football teams: Tavistock Town and Tavistock Thistles.
 Together the three clubs form Tavistock Community Football Club offering coaching and competition to players of all ages from 5 years old to veterans.
-There is also a rugby team renowned for a very large and active minis and junior section, Tavistock Rugby Football Club whose colts (under 18's) are currently the Devon Plate Champions, a cricket club, tennis club and a very active athletics club.
+There is also a rugby team with a large and active minis and junior section, Tavistock Rugby Football Club.

-The Tavistock & District Outdoor Education Forum (OEF) provides over 3,500 sessions each year for young people in outdoor activities.
-It was awarded The Queen's Award for Voluntary Service in 2013.

-Foreign relations

-Tavistock has long been a town of much interest to tourists and attracts many visitors from around the globe, for example Japan, France and Italy.
+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Caradon Hill and the local relay TV transmitters.

+Tavistock's local radio stations are BBC Radio Devon on 103.4 FM, Heart West on 96.6 FM, and Greatest Hits Radio South West (formerly The Breeze) on 105.5 FM.

+The Tavistock Times Gazette, published on Thursdays, is the town's local newspaper.

 Twin towns

-The town maintains twinning links with Pontivy in France, since 1958 and Celle in Germany.
+The town has had twinning links with Pontivy in France since 1958 and Celle in Germany.